testjavascript/nodejs-integration-tests-best-practices/README.md

 test('Whenever a user deletion message arrive, then his orders are deleted', async  ()  => {

 // Arrange
-// Add test record - A new order using the API
+// Add here a test record - A new order  of a specific user using the API

 const  fakeMessageQueue = await  startFakeMessageQueue();
 const  getNextMQEvent =  getNextMQConfirmation(fakeMessageQueue);

 // Act
 fakeMessageQueue.pushMessageToQueue('deleted-user', { id:  addedOrderId });

 // Assert
 const  eventFromMessageQueue = await  getNextMQEvent;
-// Check the user orders were deleted expect(eventFromMessageQueue).toEqual([{ event:  'message-acknowledged' }]);
+// Check here that the user's orders were deleted expect(eventFromMessageQueue).toEqual([{ event:  'message-acknowledged' }]);
 });
 ```